hpellis/task_manager_app/README.md

 ```$ python task_app.py```

-Navigate to the local host address in your browswer to see the app running.
+Navigate to the local host address in your browser to see the app running.

 ![image of application home page](/final_images/final_version.png?raw=true "Task Manager")